Our world has changed dramatically, almost unnoticed.

 But the conditions for traditional car manufacturers are far more complex than ever before.

-The next few years will show which manufacturers and suppliers can convert their engineering and production infrastructure to build software-driven electric cars (from propeller engines to turbines) with outstandingly high productivity.
+The next few years will show which manufacturers and suppliers can transform their engineering and production infrastructure to build software-driven electric cars (propeller engines to turbines) with outstandingly high productivity.

 Dealing with emergence requires a structured, disciplined conversation that complements standardization techniques.